God becomes the Universe: 16th century on

+Mid-19th century German-Jewish philosopher, Philipp Mainländer theorized the world was created through "God killing himself," wherein the origin of existence can be attributed to a singularity, referred to by Mainländer as "God" in a pseudo-metaphorical sense, dispersing itself to create spatiotemporality in an attempt to elude existence, being that this singularity ("God") has an ontology of existing, and thus can only escape it through becoming entities wherein this nature is not to be found.
+Mainländer, inspired by Arthur Schopenhauer's will to live, theorized of the "will to death," a desire for annihilation inherent to the beings created by Mainländer's "God".

 Developments from the 20th century to today

 In the 1940s, process theologian Charles Hartshorne identified pandeism as one of his many models of the possible nature of God, acknowledging that a God capable of change (as Hartshorne insisted God must be) is consistent with pandeism.
 Hartshorne preferred pandeism to pantheism, explaining that "it is not really the theos that is described."
 However, he specifically rejected pandeism early on in favor of a God whose characteristics included "absolute perfection in some respects, relative perfection in all others" or "AR", writing that this theory "is able consistently to embrace all that is positive in either deism or pandeism."
 Hartshorne accepted the label of panentheism for his beliefs, declaring that "panentheistic doctrine contains all of deism and pandeism except their arbitrary negations."